THE MAGIC OF LENTICULAR

 LARGE FORMAT LENTICULAR PRINTING

 Large format lenticular prints are made not on specialty machines but instead on printers designed for high quality printing on regular surfaces, whether that is paper, film or directly to the lenticular lens itself.
-Factors such as resolution, accuracy of ink drop placement and longevity of prints are the considerations that most influence which machines are used.
+Factors such as resolution, accuracy of ink drop placement and longevity of prints are the considerations that most influence the machine used.
 Those making lenticular prints at home or in small production environments often use roll based printers because of the size and practicality while its common to use UV flatbed presses when direct printing to large sheets or volume is required.
 Because lenticular printing has unique alignment requirements and is prone to artifacts that only become visible when viewed through the lenticular sheet, technicians must adapt general-use machines and software through various modifications and specialized workflows.
 These customized approaches contribute to the mystique of the process, adding another dimension of complexity to an already unconventional medium.